Quick Start

 ...other project files...

-Now that we have our model sorted out, lets get to adding it to our game.
-We’ll need a few
+Now that we have our assets folder sorted out, lets add the asset to our game.
+We’ll need to update our imports:

 # my_game.py